-This course is designed to introduce new users to the High Performance Computing (HPC) service at Leeds.
-It will be useful if you are new to HPC or have used HPC elsewhere.
+This workshop is designed to introduce new users to the High Performance Computing (HPC) service at Leeds.
+It will be useful if you are new to HPC in research or have used HPC elsewhere.

-The purpose of the course is to give users the skills to be an effective user of the HPC service and to get codes and applications running effectively.
+The purpose of the workshop is to give users the skills to be an effective user of the HPC service and to get codes and applications running effectively.

-At the end of the course, attendees will be able to:
+At the end of the workshop, attendees will be able to:

 - Understand how HPC can be used to support their research

 - Be able to use Linux effectively : SSH, directory management, command line etc.

 - Use the module system to load and manage pre-installed applications

 - Write scripts to run codes and applications